Tutorial

 About this tutorial

-A tutorial covering the fundamentals of mechanical engineering, from basic principles to practical applications.
+A practical tutorial covering the fundamentals of mechanical engineering, from basic principles to applied analysis.

 Quick Start

-Mechanical engineering is the discipline that applies engineering principles, physics, and materials science to design, analyze, manufacture, and maintain mechanical systems.
-This course provides a solid foundation across all core areas.
+Mechanical engineering applies physics, mathematics, and materials science to the design, analysis, manufacture, and maintenance of mechanical systems.
+This course gives you a working foundation across the core areas.

 Course Contents